 Tiny and beautiful, but the hummingbird packs a punch.

-Not many birds would want to mess with that long tapered beak, ideal for delving into large tubular flowers for the lovely nectar.
-They also eat insects and can catch flies “on the wing”.
+Not many birds want to mess with that long, tapered beak, ideal for delving into large tubular flowers for the lovely nectar.

-This is because 19th century doctors wore long black coats and against the constant Barbados sunshine, the iridescent colours of the hummingbird are hidden and the silhouette of the hummingbird is all you can see.
+This is because 19th century doctors wore long black coats so people couldn’t see the blood and gore.
+Against the constant Barbados sunshine, the iridescent colours of the hummingbird are hidden and the dark silhouette of the hummingbird is often all you can see.